 Scratch - Urban Palimpsests

-This (ongoing) body of photographs documents found glass surfaces in various locations between London and Sussex.
+This (ongoing) body of photographs examines and documents found glass surfaces in various locations between London and Sussex.

-Prints from this series are 40cm square and in editions of 10.
+Prints from this series are usually 40cm square and in editions of 10.